Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction

 we have

 for the counterexample sequence $e_1 = e, e_2 = e$.
 Namely, the version space become empty at time step $2$. \end{observation}

-Observation~\ref{obser:counterexample-of-safety-of-linear-self-refinement} suggests that, from a certain time step onward, linear self-refinement methods may not have any textual direction satisfying the conditions up to that point.
-In other words, this implies that linear self-refinement methods are not necessarily safe for multi-turn code correction.
+Observation~\ref{obser:counterexample-of-non-elimination-of-linear-self-refinement} suggests that, from a certain time step onward, linear self-refinement methods may not have any repair instruction satisfying the conditions up to that point.
+In other words, this implies that linear self-refinement methods do not necessarily satisfy \textit{non-elimination} for multi-turn program correction.

 To describe the above more generally, we define a \textit{windowed version space} using the most recent $w$ observations as